| Size | Price | Stock | Qty |

 [1].
 Melo MS, et al. Antinociceptive effect of citronellal in mice.
 Pharm Biol.
 2010 Apr;48(4):411-6.
 [3].
 Chemical composition and antibacterial activity of essential oils from Citrus aurantifolia leaves and fruit peel against oral pathogenic bacteria.
 An Acad Bras Cienc.
 2018 Apr-Jun;90(2):1285-1292. |

-Citronellal is a monoterpenoid, the main component of citronella oil which gives it its distinctive lemon aroma.
-It has a role as a metabolite and an antifungal agent.
-It is a monoterpenoid and an aldehyde.
+Citronellal is a monoterpenoid compound and the main component of citronella oil, giving it its distinctive lemon aroma.
+It is both a metabolite and an antifungal agent.
+It is a monoterpenoid compound and also an aldehyde compound.
+Citronellal has been reported in Micromeria biflora, Curcuma kwangsiensis, and other organisms with relevant data.
+See also: Java lemongrass oil (partial); lemongrass oil (note moved to).

 C10H18O